Get

 Temperament: Funny, mischievous, clumsy, dignified, intelligent, energetic

 The Turkish Van is a long-haired cat, that hails from Turkey, but despite its long coat, it is not a high-maintenance cat.
 The coat isn’t prone to matting or knotting and it doesn’t shed heavily, which means it is a suitable breed for those with cat allergies.
 The Van loves water and is a playful breed.
-Its almost pure white coat also makes it a popular breed with those that can find it.
+Its almost pure white coat also makes it a popular breed with those who can find it.

 Conclusion